rccordell/f25idh/_assessments/2-assessment.md

 ### Adjustment Caveat

 I do reserve the right to adjust grades as appropriate, if a student takes undue advantage of the consultative grading paradigm.
-However, in eight years of contract grading and five years of consultative grading I have never needed, and do not anticipate needing, to exercise this right.
+However, in nine years of contract grading and six years of consultative grading I have never needed—and do not anticipate needing—to exercise this right.

 ## Incomplete grades